Waste & recycling

 Sponges: These can be great to wash dishes but they do not last longer than a few weeks at the most.
 A better alternative would be to use wooden dish brushes that also are better for a deeper clean.

-For more about how to reduce the amount of waste you send to landfills, check out our Zero Waste Products trash talks blog post.
+For more about how to reduce the amount of waste you send to landfills, check out our Zero Waste Products Sour Scoop blog post.